JohnMarzulli/HangarBuddy/README.md

 - GND (Black) to GPIO Ground
 - SDA (White) to GPIO SDA
 - SLC (Gray) to GPIO SLC

+If you choose to use the light sensor, you will need to run `sudo raspi-config` then enable the SPI bus.

 ### Status Display